bevyengine/bevy-website/content/news/2024-08-10-bevys-fourth-birthday/index.md

 There is a common thread across all of these areas: they are all "in flux" right now.
 Another way to interpret "in flux" in this case is "there is an investment, leadership, or vision vacuum".
 This makes it hard to identify SMEs, as an SME must demonstrate investment, leadership, and vision _before_ we appoint them.

 1. **Audio**: Bevy's audio implementation has historically been bare-minimum / just barely enough to cover common scenarios.
 It has improved over the years, but it is still minimal.
 We've prioritized other things above it, and nobody has tried to take long term ownership of it until recently. [`bevy_kira_audio`](https://github.com/NiklasEi/bevy_kira_audio) has filled the gap well enough that upstream pressure to improve was further relieved.
 Fortunately there is now a [Better Audio working group](https://discord.com/channels/691052431525675048/1236113088793677888), so I'm hoping we'll find some SME candidates this way after designs are proposed and implemented.
 2. **UI**: There are a _ton_ of people who have demonstrated investment and vision in 3rd party Bevy UI crates.
 However because none of these efforts have been blessed, by definition none of these have "aligned vision" with upstream Bevy.
-Therefore the SME vacuum here is _my fault_ because I've chosen to withhold blessing someone else's vision wholesale in favor of developing my own first through experimentation and research.
+Therefore the SME vacuum here is _my fault_ because I've chosen to withhold blessing someone else's vision wholesale in favor of developing my own vision first through experimentation and research.
 3. **Assets**: This is an area that I've largely claimed for myself over the past couple of years.
 I haven't done nearly enough work to pull other people in and help make them experts in Bevy Asset V2.
 And I've since moved on to Scene / UI / Editor work, leaving a big gaping hole in the asset space.

 The dominating pattern is Bevy leadership (often me) isn't spending the required time to unblock a space.
 This has generally been intentional: we've prioritized our many other responsibilities above doing this (or in the case of UI, we've been spending a _ton_ of time trying to unblock the space).